canarybit/cc-docs/docs/infrastructure.md

 ## Cloud Service Providers (CSPs)

-Currently, new execution environments can be provisioned on the following CSPs:
+Currently and as a default, Confidential Cloud provisions execution environments on the following CSPs:

 ### MS Azure